roman-ojha/social/README.md

 [<h1>Todo</h1>](todo.md "Todo")

 ## How to run Locally:
+### NOTE: firstly you need to install node.js in you local computer
 ### API:
 1. `Social-Application`
-2. Create `.env` file in Root Directory
+2. Create `.env` file in Project Directory
 3. Get all the environment variables which are include in `.env.example`
 4. Get Firebase SDK Service Account Key & Connect MongoDB
 5. Include Google Oauth services in application
+6. Run `npm install --global yarn` to install yarn
-6. Run `yarn install` to install all packages
+8. Run `yarn install` to install all packages
-7. Run `yarn start` to run the server
+9. Run `yarn start` to run the server

 ### Web:
 1. `Social-Application/client`
+2. 2.
+Create `.env` file in Project Directory
+3. Get all the environment variables which are include in `.env.example`
+4. Run `npm install -g nodemon` to install nodemon
-2. Run `yarn install` to install all packages
+5. Run `yarn install` to install all packages
-3. Run `yarn start` to run the server
+6. Run `yarn start` to run the server